How to fit large complexity classes into TFNP: Parity

-We would like to show that the TFNP subclass $\PPA$ arises in a canonical way from the decision class $\pty \P$.
-So far we have not really shown this; we have rather shown that $\PPA$ arises from a particular (although very natural) choice of axiomatization~$\Gamma_\oplus$ for the function~$\pty$.
-We now show something much closer to what we want -- that as long as we stay inside a reasonable class of axiomatizations of~$\pty$, we will end up with the same class $\PPA$, regardless of which axioms we choose.
+We would like to show that if you apply our machinery to the decision class $\pty \P$, then the TFNP subclass $\PPA$ arises in a canonical way as the result.
+So far we have not really shown this; we rather showed in Theorem~\ref{the:Gpty_PPA} that $\PPA$ arises from a particular (although very natural) choice of axiomatization~$\Gamma_\oplus$ for the function~$\pty$.
+We now show something much closer to what we want: \begin{itemize} \item Let $\Gamma$ be the axiomatization of $\pty$ arising from any recursive definition of~$\pty$ (of a certain form).
+Then $\loc\Gamma$ is complete for $\PPA$. \end{itemize} This is shown formally below as Theorem~\ref{the:robust_PPA}.
+We first describe the kind of recursive definition which we allow.

 \begin{definition} A \emph{$k$-query black-box recursive definition of $\pty$} is an axiom of the form $\forall C, A(C) = \theta(C ; A)$ which holds for $\pty$, where $\theta$ is a $\PV(A)$-formula of a restricted form which we call a \emph{$k$-query black-box evaluator.}